 It cruises along in a mix of sheer spectacle and tragic comic storytelling with a soundtrack of pomp rock classics, tongue in cheek decadence, and cartoon machismo for sure but even before the film’s release, there has been much premature criticism of how Mercury’s notoriously tangled personal life has been portrayed.

 The film wears its 12A cert rather sheepishly and maybe Brian May and Roger Taylor credits as co-producers has a lot to do with that.

 However, you cannot fault Mr. Robot star Rami Malek’s impersonation of the man.
-He has perfected Mercury's plumy drawl and stage persona and while the prosthetic he wears for that pronounced overbite look ridiculous in the pre-moustache era, he settles into the role as the film progresses.
+He has perfected Mercury's plumy drawl and stage persona and while the prosthetic he wears for that pronounced overbite looks ridiculous in the pre-moustache era, he settles into the role as the film progresses.
 Mercury’s high camp and imperious fabulousness really do come to life here.

 A similar sense of eerie resemblance applies to Gwilym Lee as Brian May, the diffident student of astrophysics who sounded like he was exploring space with his guitar, and Joseph Mazzello, who looks uncannily like bassist John Deacon.

 The film went through a laboured birth with Sacha Baron Cohen departing the leading role over artistic differences and Singer being replaced by Dexter Fletcher toward the end of the shoot.
 Perhaps that explains the movie’s episodic nature and why it falls all too easily into the usual rhythms and clichés of the rock biopic.